Sexual misconduct policy

 - The decision-making body reserves the right to broaden or lessen any range of recommended sanctions in the case of serious mitigating circumstances or egregiously offensive behavior.
 Neither the review panel nor any appeals body or officer will deviate from the range of recommended sanctions unless compelling justification exists to do so.

-A decision reached by the review panel may be appealed by the reporting party or responding party to the Title IX coordinator or the deputy coordinator.
+A decision reached by the review panel may be appealed by the reporting party or responding party to the Title IX coordinator.
+If the Title IX Coordinator was involved in the hearing panel, the appeal will be assigned to a deputy coordinator for review.
 An appeal must be submitted in writing within five (5) business days of receiving the decision of the review panel.
 An appeal will only be considered if it falls within one of the following categories:

 - A procedural error or omission occurred that significantly impacted the outcome of the review panel.